joaowenzel/grain_tracking/README.md

 ```

-and adjust the "threshold" and "arealim" variables to obtain good tracers positions identification:
+and set the variables `threshold` and `arealim` to obtain good tracers positions identification:
 <br />